How is chronic lymphocytic leukemia diagnosed?

 Other blood tests

 Other tests may be done to measure the amount of certain chemicals in the blood, but they are not used to diagnose leukemia.
 In patients already known to have CLL, these tests help detect liver or kidney problems caused by the spread of leukemia cells or due to the side effects of certain chemotherapy (chemo) drugs.
 These tests also help determine if treatment is needed to correct low or high blood levels of certain minerals.
-If treatment with the drug rituximab (Rituxan®) is planned, the doctor may order blood tests to check for previous hepatitis infection (this is discussed further in the "Monoclonal antibodies" section).
+If treatment with the drug rituximab (Rituxan®) is planned, the doctor may order blood tests to check for previous hepatitis infection (this is discussed further in “Monoclonal antibodies for chronic lymphocytic leukemia”).

-Blood immunoglobulin (antibody) levels may be tested to see if the patient has enough antibodies to fight infections, especially if they have had many recent infections.
-Another blood protein called beta-2-macroglobulin may be measured.
-High levels of this protein indicate a more advanced CLL.
+Blood immunoglobulin (antibody) levels may be tested to check if you enough antibodies to fight infections, especially if you have recently had many infections.
+Another blood protein called beta-2-microglobulin may be measured.
+High levels of this protein generally indicate a more advanced CLL.

 Routine microscopic exams

-Any samples taken (blood, bone marrow, lymph node tissue, or CSF) are looked at under a microscope by a pathologist (a doctor specializing in lab tests) and may be reviewed by the patient's hematologist/oncologist (a doctor specializing in blood diseases and cancer).
+The bone marrow samples are looked at under a microscope by a pathologist (a doctor specializing in lab tests) and may be reviewed by the patient's hematologist/oncologist (a doctor specializing in blood diseases and cancer).

 The doctors will look at the size, shape, and other traits of the white blood cells in the samples to classify them into specific types.

 An important factor is if the cells look mature (like normal blood cells that can fight infections).
-Some leukemia cells can lack features of normal blood cells and are not effective in fighting infections.
-The most immature cells are called lymphoblasts (or blasts).
-Chronic lymphocytic leukemia cells usually appear mature.
+Chronic lymphocytic leukemia cells usually appear mature, while cells of acute leukemias look immature.

 A key feature of a bone marrow sample is its cellularity.
-Normal bone marrow contains a certain number of blood-forming cells and fat cells.
+Normal bone marrow has a certain number of blood-forming cells and fat cells.
 Marrow with too many blood-forming cells is said to be hypercellular.
-If too few blood-forming cells are found, the marrow is called hypocellular.
-Doctors also look to see how much of the normal marrow has been replaced by CLL cells.
+This is often seen in bone marrow of CLL patients.
+Doctors also look to see how much of the normal cells in the bone marrow have been replaced by CLL cells.

 The pattern of spread of CLL cells in the bone marrow is also important.
 A pattern where the cells are in small groups (nodular or interstitial pattern) often indicates a better outlook than if the cells are scattered throughout the marrow (a diffuse pattern).